kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### The Model Config API

-The `ModelConfig` represents the APIs that data scientists can use to configure pre-trained model input and output location.
+The `ModelConfig` represents the APIs that data scientists can use to configure the pre-trained model input and output location.

 ```golang